pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 values of the genotype matrix and their associated singular vectors.

-*Note:* To proceed from this point you may need more memory than was suggested in [Setup](01-setup.md).
+*Note:* To proceed from this point you may need more memory than was initially suggested in [Setup](01-setup.md).
 It seems that requesting 8 GB of memory is sufficient for these computations.

 Before computing the SVD in MATLAB, we first convert the `1kg_test.traw` to a binary format that is convenient for loading into